 - Influencer marketing: Hillarys worked with Pinterest to find the right influencers for their campaign.
 Influencers such as Jen Stanbrook (LoveChicLiving) and Cate St Hill (Beautiful Window Shutters) helped amplify their message.

 - Offline integration: Hillarys began featuring “Popular on Pinterest” badges in their showroom, highlighting their most popular Pins to encourage point-of-sale conversions.
 Pinterest Analytics kept Hillarys informed about Pin performance.

 Increasing quality traffic and appointments

-On its own, the Promoted Pin campaign drove a 53% increase in traffic, and 11x increase in appointment bookings.
+On its own, the Promoted Pin campaign drove a 53% increase in traffic and an 11x increase in appointment bookings.
 Overall, traffic from Pinterest increased 6x.
-The referrals were high quality, and tend to be highly engaged with the Hillarys website.
+The referrals were high quality and tend to be highly engaged with the Hillarys website.

 1Pinterest internal data, 2016